Contact

 Head shot of Anna Moyer, young white woman with light brown hair, holding cat

-My name is Anna Moyer, and I’m a sixth year PhD candidate in the Human Genetics program in the Johns Hopkins School of Medicine.
+My name is Anna Moyer, and I graduated with a PhD in the Human Genetics program in the Johns Hopkins School of Medicine.
 After growing up in rural Pennsylvania, I received bachelor’s and master’s degrees in biology from the University of Alabama.
 My younger brother has Down syndrome, and I’m currently researching cerebellar development in mouse models of Down syndrome under the guidance of Dr. Roger Reeves.

 I co-founded the Equal Access in Science and Medicine committee with Claire in 2019 based on my experiences as a graduate student with a chronic illness.
 I have Ehlers-Danlos syndrome, which is a genetic connective tissue disorder that causes a variety of symptoms- for me, POTS and MCAS among others.
 I hope that the new lecture series and other committee activities will improve the experiences of other trainees with chronic illnesses on the East Baltimore campus.
 In my free time, you can find me working on my website of visual recipes for people with intellectual disabilities, writing for the Biomedical Odyssey blog, and updating my Catstagram account.
 I also enjoy knitting, drinking tea, and watching the Food Network with my cat, Matilda.